ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 </div>
 ```

-> If you are importing module by module you have to import box to use it :
+> If you are importing module by module, you have to import box to use it :
 > ```scss
 > @import "@primer/css/box/index.scss";
 > ```

 ## *Optionnal* : purge CSS

-Primer.css is quite big (webpack is even warning you : `WARNING in entrypoint size limit`), it weight around 800KiB.
-In production you will have to gzip this (that will make it down to 70KiB), you can also use other solution like PurgeCSS that will remove all the part of the library that you doesn't use.
+Primer.css is quite big (webpack is even warning you : `WARNING in entrypoint size limit`), its weight around 800KiB.
+In production you will have to gzip this (that will make it down to 70KiB), you can also use other solution like PurgeCSS that will remove all the part of the library that you don't use.

 First install the necessary packages :